 Extra: Buying Indian MF/ETFs with global equities

-There are a number of mutual funds/ETFs who invest in international markets (global market, emerging market, etc).
+There are a number of mutual funds/ETFs that invest in international markets (global market, emerging market, etc).
 You can invest in those mutual funds/ETFs to indirectly invest in foreign equities.

 This is the easiest approach to invest in foreign stocks.
 An advantage of investing through mutual funds is that you won’t need to open any overseas trading account.
 Further, you won’t also require to invest a hefty amount.